 These programs have specific requirements in each state.
 To be sure, contact your state’s insurance department to check on availability.
 Many states with long term care partnership programs have information on their website.
 To locate your state’s insurance department website, visit here >>

-Please Note: The information on this site is provided for informational purposes only and should not be construed as tax or insurance advice.
-Please consult your tax advisor and/or insurance professional for advice regarding your specific circumstances.
+Please Note: The information on this site is provided for informational purposes only and should not be construed as tax advice.
+Please consult your tax advisor and/or attorney for advice regarding your specific circumstances.
+Additionally, LTC Consumers and its representatives are not affiliated with the US government or any governmental agency.
 Results may vary by state.

 The Federal Long Term Care Insurance Program (FLTCIP) is sponsored by the U.S. Office of Personnel Management (OPM) and is insured by John Hancock Life & Health Insurance Company, one of the nations leading insurance carriers.

 Federal and U.S. Postal Service employees and annuitants, active and retired members of the uniformed services, and qualified relatives may be eligible to apply for coverage with the FLTCIP.

 The federal plan offers a variety of plan designs and includes the following: